cityofasheville/notifications-api/README.md

 # Notifications API

+# THIS IS THE FINAL VERSION DEPLOYED TO web-app-api-server

 Send transactional emails

 This is the backend of the City of Asheville Notifications App.
 It provides a GraphQL API for the [Notifications frontend](https://github.com/cityofasheville/notifications-frontend)